Saturday, June 18, 2011

 [EXCERPT: FINYE / THE WIND] My cinematographer is Étienne Carton de Grammont.
 He was very young and sensitive and spent months with me.
 My films are very delicate.
 I cannot function on the run.
 My team has to understand first what we are doing.

 WHICH FILM WOULD YOU TAKE TO THE DESERT ISLAND?
 Angel [Andrei Smirnov, SU 1967.
 Souleymane Cissé told he had seen the day before the end of the screening of the two-episode Nachalo nevedomogo veka.
 The last episode is actually Larisa Shepitko's Rodina elektrichestva.
 But Angel was the title that Cissé mentioned, and I think he must have seen it in Moscow at the time.
-The film was shelved and released first during glasnost, but as a VGIK student Cissé would have had access to screenings of unreleased films, as well.]
+The film was shelved and released only during glasnost, but as a VGIK student Cissé would have had access to screenings of unreleased films, as well.]

 No comments: